Arusikhov/freelss/README.md

-$ this is a modified version of Hairu's freelss software.
+**this is a modified version of Hairu's freelss software.
 Pins are set to match original diagram on freelss.org

 # FreeLSS